UniversalDependencies/docs/_zh-overview/introduction.md

 Detailed documentation of this treebank including treatment of tokenization, morphology, and syntax is not currently available.

 Links: <a href="https://github.com/UniversalDependencies/UD_Chinese/">Github repository</a>

+## UD Chinese-CFL

+More information on this treebank along with brief descriptions of its annotation guidelines are available at the link below.

+Links: <a href="https://github.com/UniversalDependencies/UD_Chinese-CFL/">Github repository</a>

 ## UD Chinese-HK